An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Numerical experiments

 \section{Numerical experiments}

 In this section, we present numerical results from a series of experiments designed to evaluate the convergence and parallel performance of the newly proposed adaptively coupled domain decomposition method (ADDM).
-The experiments focus on three key aspects: a comprehensive analysis and discussion of adaptive coupling strategies, an investigation of ADDM's applicability to complex heterogeneous problems, and a weak scaling study of ADDM.
-We compared three solution methods, which are respectively denoted as: \begin{enumerate} \item \textbf{FIM:} Directly solving the global nonlinear problem using a fully implicit method. \item \textbf{CDDM:} Algorithm~\ref{alg:ADDM-FIM} without adaptive coupling strategies, where subproblems are defined on the original subdomains. \item \textbf{ADDM*:} Algorithm~\ref{alg:ADDM-FIM} with a series of adaptive coupling strategies. \end{enumerate} Typically, the choice of time steps is critical to the performance of solution methods.
-However, in practice, devising an optimal strategy is often challenging.
-Therefore, to facilitate method comparison and enhance the significance of our experimental results, we adopted the following approach: multiple experiments were conducted to select optimal time steps for FIM, and the same configuration was then applied to all other methods.
+The test cases include simulations in both simple homogeneous and complex heterogeneous media, as well as parallel strong scalability tests involving hundreds of millions of grid points and parallel weak scalability tests with grid sizes refined to the half-billion level.
+The choice of time steps is typically crucial to the performance of solution methods.
+However, in practice, determining an optimal strategy can be challenging.
+To facilitate method comparison and improve the significance of our experimental results, we adopted the following approach: multiple experiments were conducted to identify the optimal time steps for the standard Newton--Krylov method, and this configuration was subsequently applied to all other methods.

-In this work, the proposed method is implemented in our open-source parallel reservoir simulator, OpenCAEPoro\footnote{\url{https://github.com/OpenCAEPlus/OpenCAEPoroX}}~\cite{OCP2024}.
-For linear solvers, we used the constrained pressure residual (CPR) preconditioned iterative method~\cite{Wallis1983,Wallis1985}, implemented with the portable, extensible toolkit for scientific computation (PETSc)~\cite{petsc_web_page2024} and Hypre~\cite{AMG1982,BoomerAMG2002,Hypre2002} libraries.
-In the CPR preconditioner, the first stage employs Hypre's Boomer-AMG to solve the pressure subsystem, while the second stage uses PETSc's Block-Jacobi with ILU(0) to solve the overall system.
-Additionally, the iterative method employed is the flexible generalized minimal residual method (FGMRES)~\cite{Saad2003}.
-The relative residual norm tolerance is set to \(\epsilon_{\text{global}} = 10^{-4}\) for both the global nonlinear and linear problems, and to \(\epsilon_{\text{local}} = 10^{-2}\) for the local nonlinear and linear problems, with a maximum of 100 iterations allowed.
-Finally, numerical experiments are conducted on a supercomputer equipped with two Intel 6458Q CPUs, each featuring 32 cores operating at 3.1 GHz, and 256 GB of local memory per compute node.
+The proposed method is implemented in our open-source parallel reservoir simulator, OpenCAEPoro\footnote{\url{https://github.com/OpenCAEPlus/OpenCAEPoroX}}~\citep{OCP2024}.
+For linear solvers, we used the constrained pressure residual (CPR) preconditioned iterative method~\citep{Wallis1983,Wallis1985}, implemented with the portable, extensible toolkit for scientific computation (PETSc)~\citep{petsc_web_page2024} and Hypre~\citep{Hypre2002} libraries.
+In the CPR preconditioner, the first stage employs Hypre's Boomer-AMG to solve the pressure subsystem, while the second stage uses PETSc's Block-Jacobi with BILU(0) to solve the overall system.
+Additionally, the iterative method employed is the flexible generalized minimal residual method (FGMRES)~\citep{Saad2003}.